Micah Potter: Personal life

 Potter is a Christian.
 His older brother, Caleb, played baseball for West Virginia and Southern New Hampshire.
-His younger brother, Noah, plays football for Ohio State.
+His younger brother, Noah, played football for Ohio State, and later for both Cincinnati and North Carolina State.
 Potter's late grandfather was married to the grandmother of Jon Teske.

-Micah married Elle Van Grinsven, a former volleyball player and recent graduate of Loyola University Chicago on June 11, 2021 in Lomira, Wisconsin.
+Micah married Elle Van Grinsven, a former volleyball player and recent graduate of Loyola University Chicago, on June 11, 2021, in Lomira, Wisconsin.